Skip to main content

 NameTypeDescription

-baseUrlstringThe base URL of your application.
+baseUrlstringThe base URL of the API.

 initRequestInitDefault fetch options for all requests.